Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 ~CHF 10,000per month

-Months twelve onwards · through exit, handed over to group RevOps hire
+Months 12 onwards · through exit, handed over to group RevOps hire

 • Bi-weekly working session with senior HubSpot consultant